robwhitby/xray/README.md

 ## Parameters
 `dir` - test directory path relative from the app server modules root.
-Optional, defaults to 'test'.
+Optional, defaults to "test".

 `modules` - regex match on module name.
 Optional, default to match all.